-Do not complete this section if you are a nonresident alien.
+Do not complete this section for a transfer, recharacterization, or if you are a nonresident alien.

 If this is an annuitized payment from an individual retirement annuity, do not complete this section.
 Instead, complete IRS Form W-4P, Withholding Certificate for Periodic Pension or Annuity Payments, which may be found at www.irs.gov.